-3. Posterior subcapsular
+3. Posterior subcapsular (PSC)

 - a.
-Typically younger, though may occur at any age - b.
-Prior intraocular surgery, especially vitrectomy - c.
-Use of corticosteroids (topical, inhaled or systemic) - d.
-History of intraocular inflammation - e.
-Trauma - f.
+Typically, younger, though may occur at any age

+- b.
+Prior intraocular surgery, especially vitrectomy

+- c.
+Use of corticosteroids (topical, inhaled or systemic)

+- d.
+History of intraocular inflammation

+- e.
+Diabetes

+- f.
+Trauma

+- g.
 History of periocular radiation

+- h.
+Alcoholism

+- Retinitis pigmentosa

 - 1. Progressive loss of vision, more rapid with PSC and cortical cataracts - 2.
+Glare
-Glare - 3.
-Monocular diplopia - 4.
-Myopic shift and decreased color discrimination with nuclear cataracts

-5. Worsening of vision in bright lights and at near with PSC
+- 3. Monocular diplopia - 4.
+Myopic shift and decreased color discrimination and contrast sensitivity with nuclear cataracts - 5.
+Worsening of vision in bright lights and at near with PSC

 - 1. Cortical cataract

-- a. opacification of cortical lens fibers
+- a.
+Opacification of cortical lens fibers

-- b. may have water vacuoles in lens cortex and wedge-shaped whitish opacities extending from periphery of lens toward the center
+- b.
+May have water vacuoles in lens cortex and wedge-shaped whitish opacities extending from periphery of lens toward the center

 - c.
 May progress to form white intumescent cortical cataract

 - 2. Nuclear sclerotic cataract

-- a. central yellow to brown discoloration of the lens
+- a.
+Central yellow to brown discoloration of the lens

 - b.
 Myopic shift

 - c.
 Relative shallowing of the anterior chamber

 - 3. Posterior subcapsular cataract

 - a.
 Granular or plaque-like opacities on anterior aspect of posterior lens capsule, often central

 - b.
 Frequently fast-progressing

 - c.
 Decreased clarity of fundus details